PS2U/TechNote/system-design/designing-data-intensive-applications/ch4.md

 ### The writer's schema and the reader's schema

-The key idea with Avro is that the writer’s schema and the reader’s schema don’t have to be the same—they only need to be compatible.
-When data is decoded (read), the Avro library resolves the differences by looking at the writer’s schema and the reader’s schema side by side and translating the data from the writer’s schema into the reader’s schema.
+The key idea with Avro is that the writer's schema and the reader's schema don't have to be the same—they only need to be compatible.
+When data is decoded (read), the Avro library resolves the differences by looking at the writer's schema and the reader's schema side by side and translating the data from the writer's schema into the reader's schema.

-It’s no problem if the writer’s schema and the reader’s schema have their fields in a different order, because the schema resolution matches up the fields by field name.
+It's no problem if the writer's schema and the reader's schema have their fields in a different order, because the schema resolution matches up the fields by field name.

 ### Schema evolution rules

 To maintain compatibility, you may only add or remove a field that has a default value.

-If you were to add a field that has no default value, new readers wouldn’t be able to read data written by old writers, so you would break backward compatibility.
-If you were to remove a field that has no default value, old readers wouldn’t be able to read data written by new writers, so you would break forward compatibility.
+If you were to add a field that has no default value, new readers wouldn't be able to read data written by old writers, so you would break backward compatibility.
+If you were to remove a field that has no default value, old readers wouldn't be able to read data written by new writers, so you would break forward compatibility.

 Changing the datatype of a field is possible, provided that Avro can convert the type.
-Changing the name of a field is possible but a little tricky: the reader’s schema can contain aliases for field names, so it can match an old writer’s schema field names against the aliases.
+Changing the name of a field is possible but a little tricky: the reader's schema can contain aliases for field names, so it can match an old writer's schema field names against the aliases.
 This means that changing a field name is backward compatible but not forward compatible.

 ### But what is the writer's schema?

 How does the reader know the writer's schema with which a particular piece of data was encoded?

 - Large file with lots of records
-    The writer of that file can just include the writer’s schema once at the beginning of the file.
+    The writer of that file can just include the writer's schema once at the beginning of the file.
 Avro specifies a file format (object container files) to do this.
 - Database with individually written records
     The simplest solution is to include a version number at the beginning of every encoded record, and to keep a list of schema versions in your database.
 - Sending records over a network connection